telerik/maui-docs/controls/combobox/configuration.md

 * `IsDropDownOpen`(`bool`)&mdash;Defines whether the dropdown part of the control is opened.
 The default value is `true`.
 * `IsDropdownClosedOnSelection`(`bool`)&mdash;Defines whether the dropdown will be closed when the item is selected or deselected.
 The default value is `true`.

-Here is an example with `DropDownWidth` property set:
+Here is an example that uses the `DropDownWidth` property:

 <snippet id='combobox-configuration-dropdownwidth'/>